kevincastejon/com.caskev.grid-toolkit/README.md

 ---
 Allows you to calculate paths between tiles.
-This API offers a method which generates and returns a direction map.
-A direction map can be seen as a "layer" on top of the user grid that indicates, for each accessible tile, the direction to the next tile, ultimately leading to the target tile.
+This API offers several methods which generates and returns paths maps.
+A path map can be seen as a "layer" on top of the user grid that indicates, for each accessible tile, data that can be used to reconstruct the path to a target tile.
-A direction map holds all the paths to a target tile from all the accessible tiles on the grid.
+A direction map holds all the direction data, ultimately leading to a target tile from all the accessible tiles on the grid.
+A dijkstra map is the same but also hold the distance data for each tile to a target tile.
+The generation of the dijkstra map will also take tiles weights and diagonals weights into account (movement costs).
-Storing this DirectionMap object allows you to reconstruct paths between tiles without having to recalculate them every time, which would be costly in terms of performance.
+Storing these maps objects allows you to reconstruct paths between tiles without having to recalculate them every time, which would be costly in terms of performance.

-*Note that, obviously, any path calculation is valid as long as the user grid, and walkable states of the tiles, remains unchanged*
+*Note that, obviously, any path calculation is valid as long as the user grid, walkable states and weights of the tiles, remains unchanged*

 ---

 #### Diagonals Movements

+##### DiagonalPolicy

 By default, paths are calculated with orthogonal movements only (up, down, left, right).
 This is the most efficient way to calculate paths.
 You can allow diagonal movements but you have to decide the tolerance regarding the walls common neibours.